GAMSAT ®OVERVIEW

 Sign up to test our industry-leading online learning technology for yourself:

-Your preparation for GAMSAT ® Section 1 should be seen as two-fold:
+Your preparation for GAMSAT ® Section 1 should be seen as three-fold:

 It would be foolhardy to attempt to read material in the hope of encountering it again in the GAMSAT ® exam – exposing oneself to content in the hope of encountering it again in the exam is a Sisyphean task and is well beyond the abilities of mortals or any but the luckiest.